CircleCI-Archived/api-preview-docs/docs/pipeline-parameters.md

 ## Declaring and using pipeline parameters in configuration

 Pipeline parameters are declared using a `parameters` stanza in the top level  keys of your `.circleci/config.yml` file.
-You can then reference the value of the parameter as a config variable in the scope `pipelines.parameters`.
+You can then reference the value of the parameter as a config variable in the scope `pipeline.parameters`.

 The example belows shows a config with two pipeline parameters, `image-tag` and `workingdir` both used on the subsequent config stanzas: